AvaAvarai/Java_Tabular_Vis_Toolkit/README.md

 - **Rule Combination:** Combine rules to maintain the largest surrounding pure rule.
 - **Rule Threshold Slider:** Adjust the threshold for rule coverage over a class or dataset.
 - **Feature Engineering:** Insert feature columns with direct trigonometric attribute values, such as arccos(attribute), or calculate forward/backward differences wrapped in trigonometric functions.
-- **Linear Combination Feature Engineering:** Insert linear combination columns with custom coefficients, optionally wrapped in a trigonometric function.
+- **Weighted Sum Feature Engineering:** Insert a weighted sum column with custom coefficients, optionally wrapped in a trigonometric function.
 - **Slope Distance Feature Engineering:** Insert slope-distance values for the attributes as paired columns, duplicate last column as needed when missing required attribute count.
 - **Gradient Descent Optimization:** Automatically discover optimal coefficients for linear combination features, maximizing class separability.